 You do not always need formal qualifications, but your chances are better if you have some.

-You could take an NC, NQ, HNC or HND in design or art and design, perhaps with an option in display design.
+You could take an NC or NQ (SCQF Levels 5-6), HNC (SCQF Level 7) or HND (SCQF Level 8) in design or art and design, perhaps with an option in display design.

 You do not always need qualifications to get into an NC, but for HNC or HND you need 1-2 Highers usually including Art and Design.

-You need a portfolio of artwork for entry to college.
+You need a portfolio of artwork for entry to college for art and design courses.

 Some employers ask for retail experience.